drspangle/infidel-sensor/firmware/README.md

 - ISP Programmer like Arduino over ISP --> https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP

-Load the Code, wire the ISP Programm to the ISP Port on the Sensor and Programm it Set the Attiny85
+Load the Code, wire the ISP Programm to the ISP Port on the Sensor and Programm it

+Set the Attiny85
 Tools --> Prozessor: Attiny85
 Tools --> Clock: Internal 1 Mhz
-Tools --> Burn Bootloader to sett the Fuses
+Tools --> Burn Bootloader to set the Fuses

 Sketch --> Upload with Programmer